-There is a restriction on foreign investment in real estate that establishes that a foreign natural person has to obtain prior foreign investment authorisation from the Andorran government before they can acquire real estate located in Andorra.
+A restriction on foreign investment in real estate establishes that a foreign natural person has to obtain a prior foreign investment authorisation from the Andorran government to acquire real estate located in Andorra.

-Furthermore, foreign legal persons cannot directly acquire a property located in Andorra, so they must use an Andorran special purpose vehicle (SPV).
+Furthermore, foreign legal persons cannot directly acquire a property located in Andorra, so they must use an Andorran special purpose vehicle or SPV.
 The acquisition or constitution of the SPV is also subject to obtaining the relevant prior foreign investment authorisation from the Andorran government if the foreign entity owns more than 10% of the SPV's share capital or controls more than 10% of its voting rights.

-Finally, the Andorran government has a veto right, which enables it to deny the authorisation of foreign investment, always in a motivated way, when the investment may harm, even occasionally, the exercise of public power, sovereignty and national security, public and economic order, the environment, public health or the general interest of the Principality of Andorra and any direct foreign investment related to sensitive goods.
+Finally, the Andorran government has a veto right, which enables it to deny the authorisation of foreign investment when the investment may harm, even occasionally, the exercise of public power, sovereignty and national security, public and economic order, the environment, public health or the general interest of the Principality of Andorra and any direct foreign investment related to sensitive goods.